dimaMachina/graphql-eslint/README.md

 ### Configuration

-To get started, create an override configuration for your ESLint, while applying it to to `.graphql` files (do that even if you are declaring your operations in code files):
+To get started, create an override configuration for your ESLint, while applying it to `.graphql` files (do that even if you are declaring your operations in code files):

 ```json
 {